mas16/keywords/README.md

-# Mining NIH Research Abstracts and Determining Research Similarities
+# Scrape and Mine NIH Research Abstracts and Determine Research Similarities
 by Matt Stetz 2018

 ## Introduction